 About a month ago our professional tree surgeons here at Florida’s Tree Masters put together a tutorial video on how to plant a tree.
-You can find that video here.
+You learn more, watch our Video Tutorial: How To Plant A Tree.

 This video explains each step to successfully planting a tree that will be able to grow healthy and strong.
 However, we don’t talk too much about what to do after your tree is planted.